 "How many megapixels?"
 It still seems to be the million dollar question for most people when it comes to digital cameras, from point and shoots, to digital SLRs, to even your camera phone.
 Why just yesterday I had a friend flaunting a new phone sporting a hefty 2 megapixels.
 Yes, these little, seemingly microscopic, pixels are reproducing at alarming levels even in our phones.
 In less than 10 years we've seen the number of pixels explode with most camera manufactures now offering over 10 megapixels.
 Do we really need 10, if so, why not 20?
 Is more really better?
 And if they're so "mega" why the heck wouldn't a single megapixel suffice?
+How do you calculate megapixels?
 Why do we consistently want more of these pixels?
 And, more importantly, how many do we need to print out something worthy of hanging on the wall?

 Let's first quickly define a megapixel.
 The word megapixel can be broken up into two words Mega, in this case meaning 1 million, and pixel, an abbreviation for picture element.
 The "pix" portion arises from the common abbreviation for picture.
 A pixel is basically a little dot that when combined with a bunch of other little dots, one million in the case of 1 megapixel, produces what our eyes recognize as an image.
 Obviously it takes a lot of these little dots to produce a sizable image.